YimingYAN/pipm-lp/README.md

  Perturbed Interior Point Method (PIPM)
 ===============================================

-An infeasible primal-dual path-following interior point method with controlled perturbations for Linear Programming.
+An infeasible primal-dual path-following Interior Point Method (IPM) with controlled perturbations for Linear Programming (LP).
+The use of controlled perturbations improves active-set prediction capabilities of IPMs for LP.

 The main solver PIPM (/src/pipm.m) only accepts LP problems in the standard form, i,e,